 5.Now those value which has more than 900 values shows in Light Red Background with Dark Red Text.

-After watching the video you can download below sample sheet. and it helps you to do practice more. please subscribe for more videos in our youtube channel.
+After watching the video you can download the below sample sheet. and it helps you to do practice more. please subscribe for more videos on our youtube channel.